Brianmantay/cicd-pipe/README.md

 "allow access to azure resources".
 I couldn't see where to incorporate this into the ARM template as of yet.

 4. The TeamCity Agent Docker conainer is running so go to "Agents > Unauthorized" and authorize it

+5. Enable the NuGet feed, go to "Administration > NuGet Feed" then enable

+## Configure Octopus

+1. Setup the built in NuGet server at "Library > External Feeds"

+2. Create API key for TeamCity to NuGet packages